Yokohama Industrial Products Japan Co., Ltd. (YMJ)

 Human resources development and training

 In order to foster the growth of both individual employees and the Company as a whole, we implement various types of training activity, divided into the following broad categories: program-type training, checkpoint-type training, and level-specific training.
-In fiscal 2018, we introduced new product know-how training with a renewed focus on sales activities.
+Other product knowledge training is being conducted for internal sales staff.

 The aim of these training activities is to strengthen employees’ knowledge of and commitment to products, and to achieve further development of sales at the regional level.